madpsy/xpa125b_controller/README.md

 The PTT detect is used for radios such as the IC-705 or when in `hybrid` mode.
 This tells the controller the radio is in TX state.
 This pullup resistor simply makes the pin `HIGH` when in RX state and makes it go `LOW` in TX state.

+Note: This connection is sometimes refered to as the `control cable` in this documentation.

 ![ptt_detect](images/ptt_detect.png)

 You could use the internal pullup resistor in the microcontroller by setting the pin to `INPUT_PULLUP` but I've had better luck using an external resistor like this.